So, Justices Kennedy, Scalia, Alito, and Roberts:

 Clarence Thomas at least has the guts to follow your argument to its logical conclusion — that forced disclosure would be facially unconstitutional if the entire foundation of your argument was actually true.

 It sure is a problem when public outrage would reveal how baseless and transparently ideological the most basic of your arguments are, isn’t it?
-As always with regard to Supreme Court decisions, “activist judges” are totally OKIYAR.
+As always with regard to Supreme Court decisions, “activist judges” are totally OKIYAR1.

 P.S.: Does this mean that shareholders should now be more accurately called slaveowners?